scipy/scipy.org/content/en/install.md

 {{< admonition tip >}}
 Installing type stubs may be required for
-Interactive Development Environments (IDEs) to provide accurate type hints.
+Integrated Development Environments (IDEs) to provide accurate type hints.
 {{< /admonition >}}

 {{< tabs >}}